NetLogo/NW-Extension/README.md

 - The breed is stored as data field, both for nodes and edges.
 - The data includes both NetLogo's internal variables and the variables that were defined as either `breeds-own`, `turtles-own`, `linkbreeds-own` or `links-own`.
+- Each key gets an `attr.type` based on the actual types of the values contained in the agent variables.
+The three possible types are `"string"`, `"double"` and `"boolean"`.
+Any variable that has "mixed" types (i.e., `double` for one agent and `boolean` for another) will result in `attr.type="string"`.
 - This example only has a directed link, and you will notice the `<graph edgedefault="directed">` element.
 If we had only undirected links, we would have `<graph edgedefault="undirected">`.
 What if we try to mix both kinds of link?
 At the moment, the extension will save such a "mixed" graph as if it were an undirected graph (see [this issue](https://github.com/NetLogo/NW-Extension/issues/58) for more details).
 The order of the `source` and `target` will be respected, however, so if you know which breeds represent directed links, you can figure it out _a posteriori_.

 #### load-graphml